yeshenpy/COLA/README.md

-# COLA: Towards Efficient Multi-Objective Reinforcement Learning with Conflict Objective Regularization in Latent Space
+# (NeurIPS 2025) COLA: Towards Efficient Multi-Objective Reinforcement Learning with Conflict Objective Regularization in Latent Space

 This repository contains the official implementation of **COLA**, a *general-policy* Multi-Objective Reinforcement Learning (MORL) framework that learns in a shared latent space and mitigates optimization conflicts across preferences.

 **Paper:** COLA: Towards Efficient Multi-Objective Reinforcement Learning with Conflict Objective Regularization in Latent Space (NeurIPS 2025).
-PDF on OpenReview: https://openreview.net/pdf?id=Cldpn7H3NN
-**Code repo (paper link):** https://github.com/yeshenpy/COLA

 ## ✨ Overview